by Ricker Polsdorfer, MD

 Talk with your doctor about the best plan for you.
 Treatment options include:

 The fungus that causes this condition is everywhere.
-High concentrations may be found in soil or compost.
-Mildew in bathrooms or other moist places may also contain this fungus.
-If you are at risk for getting an aspergillus infection, try to avoid close contact with soil or compost and take steps to keep your home mildew-free.
+It is common in soil or compost.
+The fungus can also be found in mildew in bathrooms or other moist areas of home.
+If you are at risk for getting an aspergillosis infection, try to:

-Antifungal medications may be given to certain patients at very high risk for infection.
+Long-term antifungal medicine may be given to those with a very high risk for infections.